coherent-research/dcs-documentation/DCSUserGuide.md

 Proxy server address | The IP address for the proxy server (only valid if Proxy  is Yes).
 Proxy server port | The listening  port for the proxy server (only valid if Proxy  is Yes).
 Modbus serial settings | The serial port settings for the external Modbus port when communicating with Modbus devices in the form "b, dps" where b is the baud rate, d is the number of databits (7, 8), p is the parity (O, E, N) and s is the number of stop bits (1, 2).
 E.g. 1200, 7E1.
-Delay1 | Time delay (in ms) inserted between receiving a modbus message from a modbus address and sending to the same address.
+Delay1 | Time delay (in ms) inserted between receiving a Modbus message from a Modbus address and sending to the same address.
 0-10000, default 0.
-Delay2 | Time delay (in ms) inserted between receiving a modbus message from a modbus address and sending to another address.
+Delay2 | Time delay (in ms) inserted between receiving a Modbus message from a Modbus address and sending to another address.
 0-10000, default 0.
-Delay3 | An extra duration, in milliseconds, added to the timeout used by the IDC when polling modbus meters.
+Delay3 | An extra duration, in milliseconds, added to the timeout used by the IDC when polling Modbus meters.
 Normally this value can be zero as the IDC will use an appropriate timeout.
 However, for some meters that are slow to process Modbus requests an extra duration can be added.
 0-10000, default 0.
 Modbus retries | The number of times the IDC will retry to read a Modbus meter.
 0-10, default 0.
 Modbus/TCP port | If specified the IDC will act as a Modbus over TCP/IP gateway.
 Default 0.
 If zero the feature is disabled.
 The normal value when the feature is used in 502.
 Trace On | Turn on/off UDP tracing for the IDC.